folio-org/okapi/doc/guide.md

 since all traffic must go through Okapi for authorization checks, logging, etc.
 But in our simple test example, we can verify that the module is actually running on that URL.
-Well, not exactly that URL, but a URL that we get when we combine the path from the RoutingEntry with the base URL above:
+Well, not exactly that URL, but a URL that we get when we combine the path from the handler with the base URL above:
 ```
 curl -w '\n' http://localhost:9131/testb
 ```